tiagolb/CSF-old/README.rst

 Telegram:
 Cannot recover any structure of Telegram, let it be on Chrome/Firefox/DesktopApp

+WhatsApp:
+Cannot recover any structure of WhatsApp, Chrome/Firefox

 This project has been set up using PyScaffold 2.4.2.
 For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.